PhaseRush/PhaseRush/README.md

 ### I'm PhaseRush 👋.
 Thanks for visiting my portfolio.

-I'm an engineer at [AWS Canada](https://www.youtube.com/watch?v=dQw4w9WgXcQ) (Vancouver represent!), and an alumni of UBC CS.

 I enjoy learning new languages and technologies; currently, I'm working on mentoring students and helping them reach their dreams.